embroider-build/embroider/spec.md

 We can also make v2 packages work with older ember-cli by taking advantage of the existing `main` key support in **Ember package metadata**. v2 packages will have their true `main` pointing at their **Own Javascript** as described so far, while pointing their `ember-addon.main` at a v2-to-v1 shim.
 This allows addon authors to begin to update immediately without dropping support for older ember-cli versions.

 Addons can immediately begin relying on direct import from NPM by using ember-auto-import as a polyfill.
 In old ember-cli versions, the ember-auto-import will run.
 In new ember-cli versions, ember-auto-import can become a no-op.
-To make this fully align with the Vanilla spec, ember-auto-import should gain CSS support to match.
+To make this fully align with the v2 build spec, ember-auto-import should gain CSS support to match.

 **Named AMD Interop**